Kchaitanya30/Processing-Geographic-Data/Geo-processing ZIP Code Tabulation Area (ZCTA) Data to Add to the Massachusetts Geo-Database/README.md

 Spatially joining Angel collision type and Adding the summarized collision count to the Integrated ZCTA layer

 Tool: Spatial Join
-Purpose: To join the township_and_urbanized layer with the crash points.
+- Purpose: To join the township_and_urbanized layer with the crash points.
 This operation performs a point-in-polygon process that calculates the count of all crash locations within each township polygon.

 Target Features: mass_zctas_2010_aeac84_idty
-Join Features: mass_trac_crashes_2010_aeac84
+- Join Features: mass_trac_crashes_2010_aeac84
-Use the filtered records: 31,631
+- Use the filtered records: 31,631
-Join Operation: Join one to one
+- Join Operation: Join one to one
-Match Option: Intersect
+- Match Option: Intersect
-Output: mass_zctas_2010_aeac84_idty_ANGL
+- Output: mass_zctas_2010_aeac84_idty_ANGL
-Field Selection: Delete all fields from the join layer except OBJECTID, ID, CityTown, MannerColl, and MannerCol_ctgy.
+- Field Selection: Delete all fields from the join layer except OBJECTID, ID, CityTown, MannerColl, and MannerCol_ctgy.
 OBJECTID and other redundant fields can be removed later if needed.
-Output Description: The resulting layer contains all ANGL-filtered crash points joined with the Integrated ZCTA layer.
+- Output Description: The resulting layer contains all ANGL-filtered crash points joined with the Integrated ZCTA layer.
 In output layer delete Target_FID it is the Objectid of the joined layer, which is redundantL

 Alter Field
-Purpose: To change the name of the field without changing its position in the table
+- Purpose: To change the name of the field without changing its position in the table

-Input table: mass_zctas_2010_aeac84_idty_ANGL
+- Input table: mass_zctas_2010_aeac84_idty_ANGL
-Field Name: Join_Count
+- Field Name: Join_Count
-New field Name: CNT_ANGL
+- New field Name: CNT_ANGL
-New Field Alias;CNT_ANGL
+- New Field Alias;CNT_ANGL
-Output Description: The field name was successfully changed to CNT_ANGL.
+- Output Description: The field name was successfully changed to CNT_ANGL.

 In the mass_zctas_2010_aeac84_idty_ANGL layer's Attribute table Add two new fields

 Tool: Add Field
-Purpose: To create new fields in the attribute table for storing counts of urban and non-urban collisions.
+- Purpose: To create new fields in the attribute table for storing counts of urban and non-urban collisions.
-Field Name: CNT_ANGL_URB
+- Field Name: CNT_ANGL_URB
-Alias: CNT_ANGL_URB
+- Alias: CNT_ANGL_URB
-Data Type: long
+- Data Type: long
-Create another field named CNT_ANGL_NURB using the same parameters.
+- Create another field named CNT_ANGL_NURB using the same parameters.

 Tool: Calcualte Field
-purpose: To populate all the null values in the fields to the 0 so that it would be easy to copy other values in it. input layer: mass_zctas_2010_aeac84_idty_ANGL
+- Purpose: To populate all the null values in the fields to the 0 so that it would be easy to copy other values in it.
+- input layer: mass_zctas_2010_aeac84_idty_ANGL
-For both CNT_ANGL_URB AND CNT_ANGL_NURB
+- For both CNT_ANGL_URB AND CNT_ANGL_NURB
-Convert all nulls to 0
+- Convert all nulls to 0

 #### Calculating ANGL Collision Counts for Urban and Non-Urban Areas